csc7/PP2_CI/README.md

 25. As owner, I want to give as many options to be contacted as possible, so users can choose forms or links in the footer to send their consultations and/or feedback in a very fast way without having to navigate throuth the website.
 26. As owner, I want to inform users if they consultation/message was succesfully sent, so they know if they need to resend it or they do not.
 27. As owner, I want to inform the user, through an error page, if there is any error when loading the website.
+28. As owner, I want to validate the contact form and e-mail field for sending wavelet data, so users cannot send empty forms or data, simultaneously letting them know if the form or data is succesfully sent.